Chemische Industrie Uithoorn: History

-Industrial chemical activity in Uithoorn dates to at least 1863; the Koninklijke Chemische Fabriek produced primarily Sulphuric acid the site.
-The company was acquired by rival sulphuric acid produced Ketjen en Co. who concentrated their manufacturing capacity in Amsterdam.
+Industrial chemical activity in Uithoorn dates to at least 1863; the Koninklijke Chemische Fabriek produced primarily sulphuric acid at the site.
+The company was acquired by rival sulphuric acid producer Ketjen en Co. who concentrated their manufacturing capacity in Amsterdam.
 The plant in Uithoorn closed, and was sold for demolition in 1916.
-In 1922 the factory was acquired by J.A. van Seumeren who created a tar processing facility under the company Teerbedrijf Uithoorn (TEBU).
+In 1922, the factory was acquired by J.A. van Seumeren who created a tar processing facility under the company Teerbedrijf Uithoorn (TEBU).
 Koninklijke Hoogovens acquired a stake in the company in 1927.

-In 1952/3 the company merged with the Utrechtsche Asphaltfabriek NV in 1952 to form Teerunie NV, in 1959 the company was renamed Chemische Industrie Uithoorn (CINDU).
-In 1953 a sales subsidiary (TEBU France) was established in France in 1953. (sold to the van Dijk family 1979 and now tebu-bio).
+In 1952/3, the company merged with the Utrechtsche Asphaltfabriek NV in 1952 to form Teerunie NV, in 1959, the company was renamed Chemische Industrie Uithoorn (CINDU).
+In 1953, a sales subsidiary (TEBU France) was established in France in 1953. (sold to the van Dijk family 1979, and now tebu-bio).

-During the 1970s pollution from in the Uithoorn area became a major source for public concern - Cindu was a major polluter.
+During the 1970s, pollution from in the Uithoorn area became a major source for public concern — Cindu was a major polluter.
 A public group werkgroep Cindroom was formed by concerned residents of Uithoorn.
-During the 1970s new environmental protection laws were introduced in the Netherlands, including air quality, and odor nuisance regulations.
+During the 1970s, new environmental protection laws were introduced in the Netherlands, including air quality, and odor nuisance regulations.
 Before emission control mechanisms were introduced the Cindu plant was estimated to emit ~200t per year into the air.
 Discharges causing water pollution also exceeded standards, which the company could not realistically meet; exceptions to discharge limits were granted to 1988 whilst the company and authorities sought solutions.

-In 1991 the Cindu group (including subsidiaries) employed over 1700 of which over 500 were employed in Uithorn including about 120 at the Nevcin joint venture.
+In 1991, the Cindu group (including subsidiaries) employed over 1700 of which over 500 were employed in Uithorn including about 120 at the Nevcin joint venture.

-Cindu's parent holding company Cindu International NV (formerly named Cindu - Key & Kramer NV) owned interests in a number of other companies, Cindu International was split up in 1997, and delisted 1999.
+Cindu's parent holding company Cindu International NV (formerly named Cindu — Key & Kramer NV) owned interests in a number of other companies, Cindu International was split up in 1997, and delisted 1999.
 The coal tar activities at Uithoorn continued after 1997 as Cindu Chemicals, (50% owned by Koninklijke Hoogovens), as well as the joint venture Nevcin Polymers.

-In 1992 three people died after an explosion at the factory.
+In 1992, three people died after an explosion at the factory.

-In 2001 a storage tank for Naphthalene cracked; the resultant odor brought complaints about the odor of (moth balls), which was reported as far away as England.
+In 2001, a storage tank for Naphthalene cracked; the resultant odor brought complaints about the odor of (moth balls), which was reported as far away as England.

-The plant was sold to Koppers Inc. in 2010 and ceased operations in 2014.
+The plant was sold to Koppers Inc. in 2010, and ceased operations in 2014.